rlugojr/linkurious-enterprise-manual/style/default-colors.md

 ## Default colors

-By default the nodes and edges are grey.
+The default color of the nodes may be defined by the administrator of Linkurious Enterprise.
+Here the default color is grey.

 ![![](Grey.png)](GreyRaw.png)